GetUSB.info Logo

 USB Circus CannonThe USB Circus Cannon from Brando is manufactured by Dream Cheeky of Hong Kong.
 Along with the USB Circus Cannon, Dream Cheeky also makes the USB Missile Launcher, Aroma Diffuser, USB Chess Game and a handful of other USB gadgets.
 Since the manufacturer doesn’t offer a purchasing option Brando is the distributor.
 GetUSB.info wrote about this a while back so we wanted to give her a shot, literally.
 Continue Reading

 SLC stands for Single Layer Cell and is flash memory with a single “story” of memory and each cell has two possible states (state = a voltage level) with each state representing either a one or a zero.
-SLC memory has the advantage of higher write speeds because there is less time for a computer system ro access the cell for a read or write function.
-There is also less power consumption because the amount of power to change the state is also reduced because of only one “story” required to access or change the cell.
+SLC memory has the advantage of higher write speeds because there is less time for a computer system to access the cell for a read or write function.
+There is also less power consumption because the amount of power to change the state is reduced since only one “story” is required to access or change the cell.
 SLC memory is the most expensive type of flash memory and harder to source.

 A single-level cell (SLC) flash memory may have a lifetime of about 50,000 to 100,000 program/erase cycles.

 Today, most consumer products are MLC flash memory or Multi Level Cell flash memory.
 In February 2016, a study was published that showed little difference in practice between the reliability of SLC and MLC flash memory.
-Because SLC memory stores less data per cell than MLC memory, it costs more per megabyte of storage to manufacture, this report and the real-world experince with longevity is one reason MLC is more prevelant than SLC flash memory.
+Because SLC memory stores less data per cell than MLC memory, it costs more per megabyte of storage to manufacture.
+This report and real-world experience with longevity is one reason MLC is more prevalent than SLC flash memory.

 Continue Reading